European-Unified-ID/EUID-docs/docs/guides/advertiser-dataprovider-guide.md

 It's important to honor user opt-out status.
 Here are two ways you can check that you have the latest opt-out information:

-- The EUID Operator Service distributes opt-out information to advertisers and data providers via the [POST&nbsp;/identity/map](../endpoints/post-identity-map.md) endpoint.
+- The EUID <Link href="../ref-info/glossary-uid#gl-operator-service">Operator Service</Link> distributes opt-out information to advertisers and data providers via the [POST&nbsp;/identity/map](../endpoints/post-identity-map.md) endpoint.

 - Advertisers and data providers can check the opt-out status of raw EUIDs using the [POST&nbsp;/optout/status](../endpoints/post-optout-status.md) endpoint.